UgurcanOruc/firstAngularApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+First if you have nodeJS installed on your computer.
+Delete it and download latest version.
+Then type cmd, run as administrator and type;
+    - npm install -g @angular/cli@latest
+After that if you have a file already, you can type:
+    - cd {FOLDERPATH}

+If you dont:
+    - ng new {FOLDERPATH}
+    - cd {FOLDERPATH}

+Then type your new project name:
+    - ng new {projectName} --no-strict
+    - Then type n for No
+    - Then double click enter to load CSS

+Type cd {projectName}

+Then type ng serve
+** This above two commands helps you open project in browser.
+    ** Note that in order to do that, use cmd window in VS Code.

+npm install --save bootstrap@{version} is the bootstrap installer